350z Vs 370z – What’s Best?

 Should I buy a 370Z or a 350Z?

-Ah, the million dollar question (well, not quite, thankfully!)
-Well, you’ve probably noticed that the whole way through our guide so far, we’ve been swaying towards the 370Z.
+Ah, the million-dollar question (well, not quite, thankfully!)
+Well, you’ve probably noticed that the whole way through our guide so far, we’ve been swaying toward the 370Z.
 On paper, there’s not really any question that the 370Z is the better car, after all, it’d be pretty disappointing if it wasn’t!

 However, let’s get real and think about what car is best for your needs.
 You’re going to want to consider many factors, so we’re going to answer a few of them here.